 Anyone who enjoys gardening and has a desire to share knowledge and skills in their community can be a Master Gardener Volunteer.
 MG Volunteers are a cross-section of men and women from Suffolk County.
 Among the over 1,200 MG Volunteers trained over the past 40 years have been schoolteachers, lawyers, accountants, police officers -- some are retired, some are homemakers, some are younger, some are older -- in fact, the whole gamut of professions and lifestyles is represented.
 Anyone with a desire to learn more about gardening and an interest in contributing to the community on a voluntary basis is a candidate for the Suffolk County Master Gardener Volunteer Program.

 Master Gardener Volunteers . . .

-The next training course for new Master Gardener Volunteers will be held in 2018.
-Dates/time and location TBD.
+The next training course for new Master Gardener Volunteers will take place on Wednesdays, 10:00 am-4:00pm, beginning January 17, 2018 through May 30, 2018.
+Most classes will be held at our Education Center, 423 Griffing Ave., Riverhead, NY, with various locations in the county TBD.
 The cost of the course is $375 with an additional $125 deposit, refunded upon completion of 125 hours of volunteer service.